0xAX/linux-insides/Misc/contribute.md

 * Run the Linux kernel on a virtual machine;
 * Run the Linux kernel on real hardware.

 I'll provide descriptions for both methods.
 Before we start doing anything with the Linux kernel, we need to get it.
-There are a couple of ways how to do it.
-It  depends on your purpose.
-If you just want to update the current version of the Linux kernel on your computer, you can use the instructions specific for your Linux [distro](https://en.wikipedia.org/wiki/Linux_distribution).
+There are a couple of ways to do this depending on your purpose.
+If you just want to update the current version of the Linux kernel on your computer, you can use the instructions specific to your Linux [distro](https://en.wikipedia.org/wiki/Linux_distribution).

 In the first case you just need to download new version of the Linux kernel with the [package manager](https://en.wikipedia.org/wiki/Package_manager).
 For example, to upgrade the version of the Linux kernel to `4.1` for [Ubuntu (Vivid Vervet)](http://releases.ubuntu.com/15.04/), you will just need to execute the following commands: